 According to him, there’s a deeply-held cultural belief that your parents (or, if you prefer, the Shinto gods) gave you your body when you were born, and if you modify it by getting tattoos (or, to a lesser degree, piercings*) you are rejecting and criticizing their gift by permanently altering it.
 People who show that level of disrespect for their family are suspected of also disrespecting Japanese society.
 Businesses fear that people with tattoos are more likely to flout the rules – making the experience of being at a hot spring or playing at a water park unpleasant for other customers – and the Japanese way to deal with it is to ban potential troublemakers rather than take the chance.

 I know, this sounds pretty whack to Western ears, right?
 But if you’ve spent any amount of time in Japan, you’ll recognize the way of thinking that makes it super hard for outsiders to do anything from getting into a host club to renting an apartment where they might fail at The Japanese Way Of Garbage.
-If you look like you might not follow (or don’t innately understand) the rules, you’re banned.
+If you look like you might not follow (or don’t innately understand) the rules, it’s easier to ban you than educate you.

 But there’s more